What to wear? For many families, this simple question is a daily flash-point for conflict on school mornings.

+In my years as worker, mother and home manager, I have experienced a full range of life’s little organizational challenges.
 I have run a business from a home shared with two tiny children and moved cross-country (and back).
 I've merged two cluttered households into one small city apartment, and lived for many happy years with a card-carrying packrat husband.

-Home schooling a child beat them all hands-down, organizationally speaking.
+The challenge of home schooling a child beat them all hands-down, organizationally speaking.

-Wrong!
 Teachers, parents and homeschool families know that training kids to the planner habit makes for successful students.

 School districts throughout the USA issue planners to pupils and integrate planner use into the school day.
-Homeschool families use planners to track and organize lessons, chores and activities, while tech-savvy teens rely on calendar and to-do apps to organize their work.
+Homeschool families use planners to track and organize lessons, chores and activities, while tech-savvy teens rely on smartphone calendar and to-do apps to organize their work.

 A student planner is only a tool.
 How do you teach a child to use one?
 Try these tips to teach kids the planner habit.